Annacjac/Book-Manager/README.md

 Download and run instructions:
 1. Download the Book-Manager Repository and extract to your desired location.
 2. Create a new database in MySQL called 'bookmanager', and open the SQL schema into the database.
-You may need to open mysql_connector.py and change the connection information.
+You may need to open mysql_connector.py and change the connection information to match your own MySQL server.
 3. Run menu.py by opening the file in a python editor and clicking the compile/execute button.
 4. There will be a list of options that you can chose from.
 Type in the number of the option, and press enter.
 5. Each option will have instructions with the format of the input.